 Network Activity to a Suspicious Top Level Domain

-Last updated 7 days ago on 2025-09-05
+Last updated a month ago on 2026-03-30

-Created 23 days ago on 2025-08-20
+Created 9 months ago on 2025-08-20

 About

-Identifies DNS queries to commonly abused Top Level Domains by common LOLBINs or executable running from world writable directories or unsigned binaries.
+Identifies DNS queries to commonly abused Top Level Domains by common LOLBINs or executables running from world writable directories or unsigned binaries.
 This behavior matches on common malware C2 abusing less formal domain names.

 Tags